simitiangreg/econ_143/README.md

   3) Production Function Estimation for Chipmakers

-  4) Regression Tree for Education and Earnings
+  4) Model Selection and Regression Trees for Education and Earnings

   5) Quantile Regression for Education and Earnings